 - Stretching exercises

 - Physical therapy

-For many patients, several months of nonsurgical treatments help to reduce the pain and symptoms of a neck condition.
+For many patients, several weeks or months of nonsurgical treatments help to reduce the pain and discomfort of a neck condition.
 However, some patients will not find relief through these methods and may be recommended for a neck operation.

 Conditions treated by a neck operation

 Although neck pain can develop from trauma, such as whiplash or muscle strain, it is common for cervical spine pain to result from degenerative disc disease.
 As the discs between vertebrae wear down after years of use, conditions such as a herniated disc or bulging disc can occur and lead to symptoms like pain, numbness, weakness or tingling.
 Other common cervical spine conditions can include bone spurs, arthritis of the spine (osteoarthritis), spinal stenosis and foraminal stenosis.

 While a neck operation is typically considered a last resort treatment, patients still have the option to choose a less invasive alternative to traditional open neck surgery.
 In fact, the minimally invasive spine surgery at Laser Spine Institute offers a clinically appropriate alternative to open neck or back surgery.^ Contact us today to find out how we can help you on your journey to wellness.

 Our minimally invasive procedures offer patients a lower risk of complication and a shorter recovery period^ compared to traditional open neck or back surgery.
 The board-certified surgeons+ at Laser Spine Institute use a small incision, that does not unnecessarily disrupt the muscles or ligaments surrounding the spine, which allows our patients to experience the lasting relief they deserve.